dk2127/nd25C_A_P_S/README.md

 # Installation

 This project was created and run using Python version 3.9.12.
 The notebook contained in this repository should be at main level.
-The data files will need to be in the **data** subdirectory.
+Files in data.zip will need to be extracted in the **data** subdirectory.

 ## Libraries used